Gypsys Gift

-Gypsys Gift is a five piece Chamber Rock band from Sydney, Australia.
+Gypsys Gift is a five-piece chamber rock band from Sydney.
 Gypsys Gift is composed of Gemma Ameera (vocals, piano, tambourine), Jimi May (lead guitar, backing vocals), Daniel Tsoltoudis (drums), Alex Milano (bass guitar).

 Music career

 Gypsys Gift was formed in 2011 by Gemma Ameera and Jimi May.
 Gemma Ameera was a solo artist (known as Ameera), a singer-songwriter whose song Shine reached number 19 on the Australian ARIA Charts, and Jimi May was playing in Sydney band The Next (whose EP Rock & Roll Revolution hit number 1 on the physical charts) when the pair, who were under the same management, met and formed Gypsys Gift.
 Their first single Flowing was picked up for airplay by Triple J, and became the seventh most downloaded song for community radio Australia-wide.
-Their third single Lullaby reached number nine on the iTunes singer/songwriter charts, and was picked up for regular rotational play by 'Country Music Channel' on Australian cable TV group Foxtel.
+Their third single Lullaby reached number nine on the iTunes singer-songwriter charts, and was picked up for regular rotational play by 'Country Music Channel' on Australian cable TV group Foxtel.